chaiNNer-org/chaiNNer/README.md

 - Windows versions 8.1 and below are also not supported.

-- Apple M1 laptops are mostly untested, though they should support almost everything.
-Although, ONNX is unable to be installed as it does not yet have an arm64 build, and NCNN sometimes does not work properly.
+- Apple Silicon Macs should support almost everything.
+Although, ONNX only supports the CPU Execution Provider, and NCNN sometimes does not work properly.

 - Some NCNN users with non-Nvidia GPUs might get all-black outputs.
 I am not sure what to do to fix this as it appears to be due to the graphics driver crashing as a result of going out of memory.
 If this happens to you, try manually setting a tiling amount.